dominiciseli/DAMIII_Project/README.md

 ## Prerequisites

 ### Access to MIMIC-IV dataset
-* Only credentialed users who sign the specified DUA can access the files.
+* Only credentialed users who sign the specified data-use agreement can access the files.
 Visit Physionet.org to become a "credentialed user", and sign a data-use agreement.

 ### MIMIC-IV files saved locally
 The following files have to be saved locally: